GeHeMann/LabFun/README.md

 # LabFun
-Contents all Files for the MultiFUNctional Laboratory Supply
+Here are all files for the MultiFUNctional Laboratory Supply.
+Lots of files, Hard- and Software, enjoy!